 Ciaran Berry’s poetry seems conversational at a first glance.
-But his work, like Emily Brontë’s, possess the rare quality of ‘power of wing’.
+But his work, like Emily Brontë’s, possesses the rare quality of ‘power of wing’.
 He can enter imaginatively into the life of a hive of bees or the death of a rogue elephant, and he holds the door open for the reader.
 Memorable as these poems are, it is not enough to have read them — you want to be reading them, back in the world of this poet’s voice.

-— Helen Dunmore
+— Helen Dunmore Aldeburgh Prize citation

-Ciaran Berry reads ‘Slow Set’ from The Dead Zoo (2013)
+Ciaran Berry reads ‘Slow Set’ from The Dead Zoo (2013).